mzhou02/mzhou02.github.io/_projects/dpo.md

 - $$\sigma$$ is the logistic function

 This objective has an intuitive interpretation: it increases the probability of preferred responses relative to dispreferred responses, but does so in a way that accounts for the reference model's probabilities and includes an implicit KL penalty to prevent diverging too far from the reference model.

-<h4>The Elegant Simplicity of DPO</h4>

-The beauty of DPO lies in its simplicity.
-Instead of the complex pipeline of traditional RLHF, DPO requires just two steps:

 <h4>The DPO Approach</h4>
 1. Train a reference model (e.g., through supervised fine-tuning)